leap0x7b/cherry/api.md

 ### `cherry.print(s)`

-This provides custom version of `print` function, But it does not write a new line after writing string!
+This provides custom version of `print` function, But it does not write a new line after printing string `s`!

 ### `cherry.lua_version_num()`